ocivelo/routino-2.6-bikeopposite-elevation/README.md

-     because of the use of the ultimate version of routino available (2.6) because the first modifications (opposite_lane and incline tags) were made before knowing of Pavel contribution. because It's not using modifications on profile parameters (ie hills and Lengh) made by Pavel. because There is some polish language stuff in Pavel repository that I don't understand.
+     because of the use of the ultimate version of routino available (2.6) because the first modifications (opposite_lane and incline tags) were made before knowing of Pavel contribution. because It's not using modifications on profile parameters (ie hills and Lengh) made by Pavel. because There is some not english language stuff in Pavel repository that I don't understand.

+   change 07/01/2014
+      correction in taking into account elevation on supersegments output speed calculated by Duration (real speed used to calculate duration of the journey on a segment )